AnarchoTechNYC/meta/train-the-trainers/mr-robots-netflix-n-hack/week-2/strengthening-passwords-to-defend-against-john/README.md

 ## Word mangling rules

 Most good hash cracking tools provide a built-in facility for the purpose of algorithmically making smart password guesses based on other likely passwords.
-JtR calls this facility *word mangling*, and it lets you tell `john` how to modify words in your wordlist in arbitrary ways by writing word mangling *rules*.
+JtR calls this facility *word mangling*, and it lets you tell `john` how to modify words in your wordlist in arbitrary ways by writing *wordlist rules*.
 Using these rules in conjunction with a wordlist to guess passwords is called a *rule-based attack*.

-To make things easier, John the Ripper comes pre-configured with numerous *rulesets*, which are groups of word mangling rules useful for specific attack purposes and organized into named sections.
+To make things easier, John the Ripper comes pre-configured with numerous *rule sections* (or "rulesets"), which are named groups of word mangling rules useful for specific attack purposes.
 Of course, you can also write your own individual rules or whole rulesets for your own purposes.
 Before we do that, let's first have a look at JtR's built-in rules and how to use them.

 Recall that our "sanity check" wordlist contains four password candidates: